gustavopinto/gustavopinto.github.com/cv-of-failures.md

 permalink: /cv-of-failures/
 ---

 This "CV of Failures" was heavily inspired by the [CV of Failures](https://vitak.files.wordpress.com/2017/12/vitak-cv-of-failures-dec17.pdf) of [Jessica Vitak](https://jessicavitak.com/).
 While academia is full of failure, we only know about the success of our peers.
 I think people should talk more about failure.
-We should not be ashamed of; this is part of the game.
 Although I just started my academic career, I have failed a lot.
 Some examples are in the following (this list is incomplete; some are just too old that I cannot recall).

 #### Journal papers that have been rejected (8)